LeeXGreen/cv/cv.md

 **Senior Software Developer** `2014`
 *DecisionGrid* `Austin, Texas`

-DecisionGrid delivered a web-based SaaS solution which helped investigators organize, analyze, and share their data and conclusions.

-I designed and implemented features and bugfixes at all levels of the web stack, for example:
+* Designed and implemented features and bugfixes at all levels of the web stack, for example:
   * designing table schemas, optimizing indexes
   * customizing existing or building new Rack middleware
   * building new features in a single-page app (SPA) architecture (Rails API, EmberJS frontend)